It's even worse than it appears..

 • I want to build on a system that's pure inbound and outbound RSS.
 Give me lists in OPML and the please just let me ignore the rest of your lockin strategy.
 They talk a good line about wanting interop, federation and standards, but their actions speak otherwise. #

 • At a conference the CEO of twitter-splitter Bluesky said her product is billionaire-proof, but it doesn't seem too likely to me that it is.
 And maybe they're quoting her incorrectly.
 A billionaire could take it over and the users would have no recourse, the whole thing would blow up even more quickly than Twitter is (and I'm not convinced it has blown up, there still seems to be a lot going on there, I think perhaps people are exaggerating how polluted it is or maybe I'm being shielded by an algorithm).
-It would be nice to use a system that is truly billionaire-proof. #
+It would be nice to use a system that is truly billionaire-proof.
+How about building a network on top of something else that is 100 percent RSS. #

-• And btw, RSS is in probably the closest to billionaire-proof.
+• And btw, RSS is probably the closest to billionaire-proof.
 I don't get royalties on it, lots of people have tried to make big bucks from it, but so far its only allegiance is to people who want to publish and receive news.
 If a billionaire could buy it, they probably would have by now. 😄#

 © copyright 1994-2024 Dave Winer.

-Last update: Friday November 22, 2024; 8:48 PM EST.
+Last update: Saturday November 23, 2024; 11:03 AM EST.

 You know those obnoxious sites that pop up dialogs when they think you're about to leave, asking you to subscribe to their email newsletter?
 Well that won't do for Scripting News readers who are a discerning lot, very loyal, but that wouldn't last long if I did rude stuff like that.
 So here I am at the bottom of the page quietly encouraging you to sign up for the nightly email.
 It's got everything from the previous day on Scripting, plus the contents of the linkblog and who knows what else we'll get in there.
 People really love it.
 I wish I had done it sooner.
 And every email has an unsub link so if you want to get out, you can, easily -- no questions asked, and no follow-ups.
 Go ahead and do it, you won't be sorry! :-)